Most of this information is available in our brochure for easy printing.

 - Release the Withheld Rent After Your Landlord Makes the Repairs.

 Step 6, Option D: Move Out Because of Constructive Eviction.
 Constructive eviction is what happens when repairs are needed so badly that the rental unit becomes uninhabitable.
+More information on constructive eviction is available here.
 To be successful:

 - There must be a severe health or safety hazard; and